 Employers must do the following with respect low-wage TFWs:

 - Ensure that suitable and affordable accommodation is available;

 - Provide suitable accommodation at an affordable cost; or

 In addition, caregivers living in their employer’s primary residence cannot be charged for rent or meals.
 Temporary farm workers hired under the Seasonal Agricultural Worker Program or the Agricultural Stream should have their accommodation details in their employment contracts.

 All workers in Canada have the right to a safe workplace.
 If TFWs will be operating equipment and/or machinery in the course of their employment, they should have the proper training and safety equipment to do so.

-TFWs have the right to refuse to do work that they believe is a serious risk to their health and/or safety, until the danger is removed, they have received the proper training, or the problem no longer exists.
-Employers cannot force TFWs to do work that they believe is dangerous, or fire or refuse to pay them due to same.
+TFWs have the right to refuse to do work that they believe is a serious risk to their health and/or safety until the danger is removed, they have received the proper training, or the problem no longer exists.
+Employers cannot force TFWs to do work that they believe is dangerous, or fire or refuse to pay them due to the same.

 Health and safety concerns may also be reported to the workplace health and safety office in a given province or territory.

 If there is an accident at work, TFWs should tell their supervisor or employer as soon as possible.
 Provinces and territories may offer workers’ compensation, but if TFWs do not yet qualify for the provincial or territorial health care plan, employers should provide private health insurance until they are covered.